virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

   - Invalid File in an Experiment: If the workflow has completed but some experiments are not building, it's likely that one or more of those experiments contains an invalid file.
   - Check for Errors: Carefully examine the experiment files, especially JSON files, for any syntax errors, missing data, or incorrect formatting.
   - Fix and Retry: Once you've identified and corrected the invalid file, try rebuilding the lab to see if the experiment now builds successfully.

+#### Q) "MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+31 finish listeners added to [PassThrough].
+Use emitter.setMaxListeners() to increase limit".
+How to troubleshoot this error?

+- **Problem**:
+  During the lab deployment, several experiments failed to build.
+Out of 10 experiments, only 5 were successfully built, and the remaining experiments were skipped.
+This inconsistency in the deployment workflow needs to be addressed to ensure all experiments are processed correctly.

+- **Error Description**:
+  Upon reviewing the GitHub Actions workflow logs, an error message appeared during the build process:
+  **"MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+31 finish listeners added to [PassThrough].
+Use emitter.setMaxListeners() to increase limit."**
+  Although this warning did not completely halt the deployment, it caused the build process for certain experiments to stop while allowing the rest of the deployment to continue.
+This resulted in only a subset of the experiments being built.

+- **Root Cause**:
+  The root cause of this issue stems from **invalid JSON files** within some of the experiments.
+If a particular experiment contains an invalid or malformed JSON file, the build process for that experiment is terminated, leading to the warning message.
+In this case, if the invalid file occurs in the 6th experiment, the first 5 experiments will build successfully, and the error will manifest when the system tries to process the faulty experiment.

+- **Solution/Fix**:
+  1. **Identify the problematic experiment**: Review the GitHub Actions workflow logs to find the point where the deployment stops building.
+The last successfully built experiment will help pinpoint where the error occurred.
+  2. **Locate the invalid JSON file**: Navigate to the repository for the experiment immediately following the last successful build.
+Check the JSON files in that experiment, as they are likely the source of the issue.
+  3. **Validate the JSON files**: Use a JSON validator, such as [JSONLint](https://jsonlint.com/), to identify and correct any syntax errors in the JSON files.
+This may include missing commas, incorrect brackets, or invalid data types.
+  4. **Rebuild the lab**: After correcting the invalid JSON files, trigger the lab deployment again.
+Verify that all experiments, including those previously skipped, are built successfully.

+- **Post-Fix Verification**:
+  After applying the fix, re-run the GitHub Actions workflow and ensure that all experiments, including the previously skipped ones, are built without any errors or warnings in the logs.
+Confirm that the `MaxListenersExceededWarning` no longer appears and that the full deployment process completes successfully

 ## Why CI/CD
 - Virtual Labs employs Continuous Integration (CI) and Continuous Deployment (CD) practices to ensure a smooth and efficient development process.
 By deploying code to GitHub Pages for testing before moving it to production on AWS, Virtual Labs achieves several vital benefits:
 1. **Reduced Error Rates:** CI/CD helps identify and fix errors quickly by automatically building and deploying code changes.
 This practice minimizes the chances of human errors and results in higher-quality software.